What are non-tactile membrane switches?

 By omitting tactile feedback, your membrane switch may become more cost-effective.
 This can leave more room in your budget for other desirable features.

 The disadvantage of these membrane switches is obvious when compared to their tactile cousins.
 Tactile feedback is essential in some industries where immediate, tangible feedback is necessary for safety.
-There are also times when other forms of feedback may be distracting, annoying, or even dangerous (typically in healthcare and military applications).
+There are also times when other forms of feedback may be distracting, annoying, or even dangerous (typically in healthcare applications).

 When you should use a non-tactile membrane switch